 At the end of the 2014 season, the foreclosure saga of the Waterford Speedbowl finally came to an end, culminating with the property auction on Speedbowl grounds at 12 noon on Saturday October 18th.
 While there were over a hundred people in attendance, only 4 people registered to bid, two of whom were lienholders.
 Only two parties made bids: a party represented by majority lienholder Rocky Arbitell and a businessman from Glastonbury, CT named Bruce Bemer.
 In the end, it was Bemer who won the auction with a $1.75 million dollar bid.
 It was less than the $2.1 million Terry Eames owed to all parties involved, and slightly more than half the property appraisal of over $3 million.
 Bemer’s party declared immediately after the auction was finalized that they intended to keep the facility a race track.

-However, lienholder Ed DeMuzio was one of the creditors who recieved nothing towards the money he was owed as a result of the auction, Over the next few months his lawyers filed motions and an appeal of the court's approval of sale (that was eventually withdrawn) in a final attempt to recoup some of his investment.
+However, lienholder Ed DeMuzio was one of the creditors who recieved nothing towards the money he was owed as a result of the auction.
+His lawyers filed motions and an appeal of the court’s approval of sale (that was eventually withdrawn) in a final attempt to recoup some of his investment.
 Over the next several months, the court proceedings held up any ownership changes or progress towards the 2015 race season, but in early February all parties involved agreed to terms that allowed the approval of sale to go through uncontested.
 It was the first change in property ownership since Terry Eames bought the Speedbowl in 2000.
 Although only 2 months away from the traditional early April season opener, Bemer was optimistic the 2015 season would go off without much delay.